19 Fantastic Books Set in New York

 museum of extraordinary things

 This historical fiction carnival book is a must-read and one of the best books set in New York I have read.
-Alice Hoffman writes some of the best adult fantasy novels on this list.
-This is one of my favorite Alice Hoffman books.
+Alice Hoffman writes some of the most compelling books on subjects that are so unique.

 montouk